 STEP 2 – Calculate payroll costs for forgiveness floor

-STEP 3 – Calculate any % decrease in full-time equivalent employees (FTEs) from 8-week Covered Period versus the following periods:
+STEP 3 – Calculate any % decrease in full-time equivalent employees (FTEs) for the 24-week Covered Period (or 8-week Cover Period for borrowers who obtained loans prior to 6/5/20 and select this period) versus the following periods:

 - February 15 through June 30, 2019 or, at the borrower’s election, January 1 through February 29, 2020